hennessey/resume/resume.md

 I am a life-long learner and Web developer with 3+ years of experience building server and client applications and APIs using C# and modern JavaScript.

+I am a big fan of building user interfaces using React -- its component-based, _UI as a function of data_-pattern is what made me fall back in love with UI development.

+I care deeply about ensuring the UI's I develop are accessible and inclusive as possible

 ---

 ## Technology Interests